Keyclic/docs-en/organizations.rst

 ------------------

 An organization can have partners, i.e organizations affiliated with it.
-This relationship is one-sided :

-an organization A is a partner of organization B, but B is not necessarily one of B.
+This relationship is one-sided : an organization A is a partner of organization B, but B is not necessarily one of B.

-The partnership means that an admin can delegate a report to partner organization, in the previous example, A can delegate a report to B, but B cannot delegate to A.
+The partnership means that an admin can delegate a report to a partner organization.
+In the previous example, A can delegate a report to B, but B cannot delegate to A.

 To add a new partner to the organization, an admin will send the request :

 .. code-block:: bash

     POST /organizations/{organization}/relationships

 .. code-block:: json

     {